AbsaOSS/pramen/README.md

 ## Default pipeline run

-When started without additional command line arguments SyncWatcher will run a normal daily pipeline checks and will execute jobs scheduled for the day.
+When started without additional command line arguments Pramen will run a normal daily pipeline checks and will execute jobs scheduled for the day.

 Here is how it works.
 Suppose you run a pipeline at `2020-07-19` and `expected.delay.days = 1`.
 This means that the pipeline should process data for the `information date = 2020-07-18`, as usual for T+1 jobs.
-During a normal execution SyncWatcher will do the following:
+During a normal execution Pramen will do the following:

 ![](resources/run_diagram.png)

 - Check for retrospective updates of the source data according to `track.days` of corresponding tables in the metastore.
-  For this check SyncWatcherwill query sources for record counts for each of previous days.
+  For this check Pramen will query sources for record counts for each of previous days.
   - If a mismatch is found (as at `2020-07-16` on this diagram), the data is reloaded and dependent transformers are recomputed (if `trigger.updates = true`)
 - Check for late data by querying sources for records for previous days if none were loaded.
 If such data is found, it